-Host a community event or virtual app showcase to involve the broader community and explore the potential of code for solving challenges they care about.
+Host a community event or virtual app showcase to involve the broader community and explore the potential of code for solving contemporary problems.
 These events are also the perfect way to show off your club members' talents!

 1. Plan the big event.
 Set a date and invite peers, educators, families and community members.